 What Levels of Care Do They Offer?

-For seniors in need of care services, retirement communities offering personal care or assisted living may be a good option.
+For seniors in need of assisted living like care services, retirement communities offering personal care may be a good option.
 Overall, these organizations offer a cost-effective, residential approach to delivering services associated with skilled nursing by employing trained healthcare professional staff.

-It’s important to note, however, that there is no nationwide definition for assisted living, even though it is regulated in all 50 states.
+However, it’s important to note that there is no nationwide definition for assisted living, even though all 50 states have regulations for assisted living facilities.
 As a result, the level of care provided by individual communities may differ.
-Some provide only lighter duty care (such as supervision with tasks of daily living), while some provide a full spectrum of care options.
-You’ll want to understand what levels of care are provided before selecting your ideal retirement community.
+Some give only lighter duty care (such as supervision with tasks of daily living), while some offer a full spectrum of care options.
+Pennsylvania much more clearly defines the difference between the two to help you understand which is best for you.
+You’ll want to understand what levels of care you will receive before selecting your ideal retirement community.

 Retirement community campus-based personal care offers an alternative to home care.
 When 24/7 care is required, it’s often more convenient to be on a centralized campus.
 Other considerations like isolation, accessibility, caregiver management, and quality of care should be compared when deciding whether home care or campus-based care is a better option.

 Rehabilitation services are offered by many personal care communities.
 Seniors needing these services can receive the latest therapies designed specifically for them.
 Therapy types can include speech, occupational, and physical to assist community residents in becoming as independent as possible following a surgery or illness.
 Additionally, specialized memory support and dementia care are now available at many retirement communities.